 This Smoky Mountains Vacation Guide on the best seasonal hiking in the Smoky Mountains gives you the low down on all the best hikes to take no matter your skill level or the time of year.

-Hiking in the Smoky Mountains is a year round pass time and should be at the top of your list when you visit the Smokies.
-Even if you aren’t an avid hiker, there are plenty of trails and recently mapped out quiet walkways accessible to everyone in every season.
+Hiking in the Smoky Mountains is a fun and must-do experience you have to have when visiting the Great Smoky Mountains National Park.
+Even if you aren’t an avid hiker, there are plenty of trails and recently mapped-out quiet walkways accessible to everyone in every season.

-How many trails are in the Smoky Mountains?
+How many hiking trails are in the Smoky Mountains?

 Fall Hiking in the Smoky Mountains

 Hiking during the fall is one of the best ways to see the beautiful fall foliage and, on some trails, escape the crowds.

 In the higher elevations, colors may begin to show as early as mid-September, so you will want to hike to the top for the best views.

 As the season progresses and the peak mid-October leaves show, you can choose mid-level to low-level elevation hikes.